Azzoz06/EDHEC_Ai/Labs/DayThreeLabs/Lab6-DL_VisualReco/Lab6-DL-HandWritten_CNN_ART/README.md

 NbErrors = CheckImagesAcc(x_test, y_test, predictions, 5)
 OriginalAccOnTest = (100-(NbErrors/len(x_test))*100)
-print("Original Classifier Succcess ratio on Test Images : %.2f%%" % OriginalAccOnTest)
+print("Original Classifier Success ratio on Test Images : %.2f%%" % OriginalAccOnTest)
 ```

-You should see depending on the implemented model :
+You should see something similar as below depending on the implemented model :
 ![alt text](images/Results.png "IBM WS")

-Now let's start challenging our Hand Digit recognition model.
+Now let's start challenging our HandWritten Digit Recognition model.
-Thanks to the ART toolbox we have a full set of attacks & defense available to assess our classifier.
+Thanks to the **ART toolbox** we have a full set of attacks & defenses available to assess our classifier.

-##  Step 5 Assess the quality of our Classifier
+##  Step 5 - Assess the quality of our Classifier

 The ART library contains implementations of the following evasion attacks: